Vagus nerve: Stimulation

 Vagus nerve stimulation (VNS) therapy via a neurostimulator implanted in the chest has been used to control seizures in epilepsy patients and has been approved for treating drug-resistant clinical depression.
-A noninvasive VNS device that stimulates an afferent branch of the vagus nerve is being developed and will soon undergo trials.
+Several noninvasive VNS devices that stimulate an afferent branch of the vagus nerve are available.
+GammaCore is recommended by The National Institute for Health and Care Excellence (NICE) for cluster headaches.

-Clinical trials have started in Antwerp, Belgium, using VNS for the treatment of tonal tinnitus after a study published in early 2011 by researchers at the University of Texas at Dallas showed successful tinnitus suppression in rats when tones were paired with brief pulses of stimulation of the vagus nerve.

 VNS may also be achieved by one of the vagal maneuvers: holding the breath for 20 to 60 seconds, dipping the face in cold water, coughing, humming or singing, or tensing the stomach muscles as if to bear down to have a bowel movement.
 Patients with supraventricular tachycardia, atrial fibrillation, and other illnesses may be trained to perform vagal maneuvers (or find one or more on their own).

 Vagus nerve blocking (VBLOC) therapy is similar to VNS but used only during the day.
 In a six-month open-label trial involving three medical centers in Australia, Mexico, and Norway, vagus nerve blocking helped 31 obese participants lose an average of nearly 15 percent of their excess weight.
 As of 2008, a yearlong double-blind, phase II trial had begun.